iTechUz/js-interview/js-interview/General-questions.md

+###  What is JavaScript?
+`JavaScript` is a `lightweight`, `interpreted` programming language with object-oriented capabilities that allows you to build interactivity into otherwise static HTML pages.
+The general-purpose core of the language has been embedded in Netscape, Internet Explorer, and other web browsers.

 ### 1. What is the purpose of dir method of console object?
 - [x] Answer: The console.dir() is used to display an interactive list of the properties of the specified JavaScript object as JSON.